Reference

 // error: could not find implicit value for parameter ev: metaconfig.ConfDecoder[repl.MdocSession.MdocApp.User]

-// error: could not find implicit value for parameter ev: metaconfig.ConfDecoder[java.io.File]
+// error: could not find implicit value for evidence parameter of type metaconfig.ConfDecoder[java.io.File]

 // implicit val decoder = generic.deriveDecoder[Funky](Funky(new File("")))